How to import custom icons to your Pictogram visualization

 - Open your SVG(s) in Figma, right click and select Copy/Paste > Copy as SVG

 - Paste this into a text editor.
 The copied contents should looks something like this:

 - In your text editor, copy the path.
 That's everything within the quotation marks in the screenshot above.

 - In Flourish, head over to the Icons tab of your Pictogram visualization and paste the path into one of the cells in column B.

 - Make sure the Icon height and Icon width in columns C and D match the height and width supplied in the SVG code.
 You can find these values in the code you've copied earlier.

 - Update your icon IDs to match the icons they are displaying.
-Make sure you use the same ID in both the Icons and the Data tab.

 - If your icons don't appear, look cropped off, or aren't centered, you might want to edit the SVG with an online editor such as this one.
 Here you can change the viewBox (the position and dimension of the SVG), the alignment of the element, and much more.
 Making changes to some of these attributes should fix any issues with your icons.